This chicken, bacon & mushroom pie with potato topping is hearty, warming and so tasty! Perfect for a family winter midweek dinner.

+The summer heat seems like it is now behind us.
 When the nights draw in and the temperature drops, cravings for warm, comforting food rise.
-This creamy chicken and mushroom pie is perfect for an autumnal, succulent family meal.
+This potato topped chicken and bacon pie is perfect for an autumnal, succulent family meal.

 Jump to:

-It is actually pretty simple to make, most of the ingredients you will have in anyway and trust me, that extra bit of prep time will be so worth it!
+It is actually pretty simple to make, most of them you will have in your cupboard anyway and trust me, that extra bit of prep time will be so worth it!

-- Chicken - I used breasts in this recipe as that is what I had in the fridge, but chicken thighs would also work really well.
+- Chicken - I have used chicken breasts in this recipe as that is what I had in the fridge, but skinless, boneless chicken thigh fillets would also work really well.
 If the thigh fillets are quite small, I would throw in an extra one and use 5 for this recipe.

-- Chicken stock - I have used the Knorr chicken stock pots.
-They are gluten free, infact they are free from the top 14 allergens.
-(Double check packaging)
+- Chicken stock - I have used the Knorr chicken stock pots as they are gluten-free.
+In fact, they are free from the top 14 allergens. ( Always double check the packaging)

 - Dried thyme.

-- Mustard - This can be left out if you have a mustard allergy.
+- Mustard - This can be left out if you are allergic.

 - Swap the mushrooms for leeks - add 2 chopped leeks to the pan at the same time you would the mushrooms.